M1ka3il/DatingApp/README.md

 ---

 > 🚧 **This project is a work in progress.
-Features are being implemented step by step as part of my self .NET FullStack Journey**
+Features are being implemented step by step as part of my self tought .NET FullStack Journey**

 ## ✅ Project Checklist